Places to Visit in Essex: Explore the Best of the County

 Make like an Enid Blyton novel and adventure your way around Mersea Island for the day.
 For Essex locals, the ritualistic seafood-run to Mersea is a family tradition and a not so closely guarded secret.
 The Company Shed is renowned for the freshest and best crab, lobster and mussels.
 Work up a fishy appetite with a sightseeing trip around the bay and a trip to Mersea Island Vineyard and Brewery.
 The crew there produce a cracking selection of English wines.

 A mere 30 miles from the capital and you’ve made it to Chelsmford, complete with the racecourse, fancy stately homes and green spaces.
-There are many things to do in Chelmsford, so many in fact we wrote a whole journal article about.
+There are many things to do in Chelmsford, so many in fact we wrote a whole journal article about them.
 Chelmsford is the birthplace of radio.
 What an accolade we hear you cry!
 Guglielmo Marconi opened the first wireless factory here in 1899 and they’ve been talking about it ever since.